Master of Real Estate Program Curriculum

 |FINC 635 – Financial Management for Non-Business, Credits: 3||External and internal factors affecting financial decision-making in the firm; fundamental concepts of accounting and managerial economics. (or FINC 409-Survey of Finance Principles or FINC 341-Business Finance)|

-FINC 676 – Commercial Real Estate Law, Credits: 3 – Commercial real estate law including legal ownership interests in oil and gas law, real estate sales contact, financing, instruments and closings, commercial leases, and real estate regulations and taxation.
+- FINC 676 – Commercial Real Estate Law, Credits: 3 – Commercial real estate law including legal ownership interests in oil and gas law, real estate sales contract, financing, instruments and closings, commercial leases, and real estate regulations and taxation.

-FINC 678 – Real Estate Analytics, Credits: 1 – Directed study of selected problems using ARGUS, Excel Financial modeling and GIS analyses.
-January wintermester.
+- FINC 678 – Real Estate Analytics I, Credits: 1 – A directed study of selected problems using ARGUS and Excel Financial modeling.
+January winter-mester.